 - Displacement reaction

 - Double Displacement reaction

 - Precipitation Reaction

 - A reaction in which two or more reactant combine to form a single product is known as a combination reaction.

 - It takes the form of X + Y → XY

-- Combination reaction is also known as synthesis reaction.
+- Combination reaction is also known as a synthesis reaction.

 - Example of combination reaction: 2Na + Cl2 → 2NaCl

 - A reaction in which a single compound breaks into two or more simpler compounds is known as a decomposition reaction.

 - It takes the form of XY → X + Y